 From 1993 to 1999, the Renegade Garage Players remained an unincorporated theater group producing one or two plays each summer.
 Significant efforts were made to recruit actors with physical, mental, and emotional disabilities from the Cincinnati community.
 The group formed partnerships with the Clovernook Center for the Blind, Stepping Stones Center, and LADD in recruiting actors.
 The group performed at various locations including the Northern Hills Fellowship Unitarian Church, the College Hill Town Hall, Winton Woods Middle School, and Joe’s parents’ garage.

-In 1999, with the help of Maria Werle, Renie Taylor and Jacque Horn, the organization moved towards incorporation and formed a Board of Directors.
-The Renegade Garage Players expanded their programming to include service and educational events which would bring people with and without disabilities together.
+In 1999, with the help of Maria Werle, Irene Taylor, and Jacque Horn, the organization moved towards incorporation and formed a Board of Directors.
+The Renegade Garage Players expanded their programming, to include service and educational events which would bring people with and without disabilities together.
 During the year 2000, the Renegade Garage Players hosted a weekend theater camp, community service projects throughout Cincinnati, a sightseeing trip to Northern Ohio, and a variety show.
-In 2001, the group expanded its operations further by producing three summer-time plays.
-In 2010, the group began sponsoring educational classes such as yoga and German at Friendship Methodist Church and Xavier University, six service projects around Cincinnati and through an out-of-town trip to Toledo and three theatrical productions a year at the Cincinnati Museum Center.
-The group has served hundreds of teenagers and adults with and without disabilities in the past 25 years.
-In 2008, the organization changed it name to Marjorie Book Continuing Education to reflect its increasing emphasis on educational and service programs.
+In 2001, the group expanded its operations further by producing three summertime plays.
+In 2010, the group began sponsoring educational classes such as Yoga and German, at Friendship Methodist Church and Xavier University.
+Also, the group completed six service projects around Cincinnati and via an out-of-town trip to Toledo.
+The group has served hundreds of teenagers and adults with and without disabilities in the past 26 years.
+In 2008, the organization changed its name to Marjorie Book Continuing Education, to reflect its increasing emphasis on educational and service programs.
 In recent years, people with intellectual disabilities have increasingly pursued postsecondary education opportunities, and Marjorie Book Continuing Education serves as a possible option for people with disabilities to pursue further education in an inclusive environment.

 Marjorie Book Continuing Education was the 2004 recipient of the Inclusion Network’s Kaplan Foundation/August A. Rendigs Foundation Inclusion Leadership Award.